vyapp/vy/BOOK.md

 ### Clear all break points

-In PDB mode it is enough to press
+In PDB mode it is enough to press:

     <Control-C>